In celebration of International Women’s Day (IWD-2026) at Gollu Community, Baoma Chiefdom, Bo District.

 During her keynote address, Madam Hannah Fatmata Yambasu (Executive Director) of Women Against Violence and Exploitation in Society-Sierra Leone (WAVES-SL) emphasized the importance of changing the narrative around gender equality, stating, what women can do, men can do and what men can do, women can do.
 She highlighted the need for inclusiveness, education, and technology to promote gender equality, especially in governance and innovation.
 Hannah further highlighted the importance of women’s empowerment and leadership, citing examples of women who have overcome challenges to achieve greatness.

-She encouraged parents to prioritize their daughters’ education and well-being, as against traditional and other culturally related harmful practices, as the latter has no positive impact for girls to reach their fullest potential in society-generally.
+She encouraged parents to prioritize their daughters’ education and well-being, as against traditional and other culturally related harmful practices, as the latter has no positive impact for girls to reach their fullest potential in society-generally; and to stop swearing their girls.
 She concluded by personally encouraging all the girls present (both in and out of school) to firmly protect their rights by raising their voices against abuse and violations-irrespective of the place of occurrence, and also value and promote their bodily integrity and autonomy.

 The program was climaxed with quiz and football match.
 The quiz competition was between the younger adolescent’s girls and the older adolescent girls.
 The younger adolescent girls emerged victorious over the older adolescent girls.
 The best quizzer goes to Zainab Kabbia.